aureliotobias/dust/README.md

 #### epidemiology_2020

-Includes the files used for the paper accepted in **Epidemiology**.

-Tobias A, Stafoggia M. Modelling desert dust exposure in epidemiological short-term health effects studies. **Epidemiology** 2020, In Press.
+Includes the files used in: Tobias A, Stafoggia M. Modelling desert dust exposure in epidemiological short-term health effects studies. **Epidemiology** 2020, In Press.

 * The file **dust_epidemiol.R** includes the **R** code to replicate step-by-step the examples in the manuscript.
 It uses the ancillary file **00.prepdara.R** is to generate lagged variables and the smooth terms to adjust for temperature.